justinszaro/justinszaro.com-doc/docs/React/packages/TanStackQuery/getting-started.md

 # TanStackQuery

-- TanStackQuery is a powerful asyncronous state management for the following languages/frameworks:
+- TanStackQuery is a powerful asynchronous state management for the following languages/frameworks:
   - Typescript
   - Javascript
   - React